DebugSteven/ghc-compiler-errors/PITCHME.md

 Onto Type Errors!

 Note:
-Assume the code we're looking at is in a file & we're using the REPL to check ourselves as we go!
+Assume the code we're looking at is in a file & we don't have the implicit prelude.
+We'll using the REPL to check ourselves as we go!

 ---

 ### Module or Define
+Note:
+The first error we will look at is when you need to define or bring in a module to fix a function not being in scope.

 +++